LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/auto-close-for-messaging-conversations.md

 ## Limitations

 1. **No ability to turn off auto close feature**: The messaging backend servers have a system protection mechanism that closes conversations after 90 days of inactivity in order to control the load on the server.
 Due to this, auto close is enabled for all accounts with a default value of 90 days which is also the maximum allowed configuration.
-2. **SDK backward compatibility**: Elimination of the exit survey and close message on mobile app is supported only from SDK version 2.1 and above.
+2. **SDK backward compatibility**: Elimination of the post conversation survey and close message on mobile app is supported only from SDK version 2.1 and above.
 Consumers messaging from an app implementing an older SDK will see the survey and a close message “Conversation resolved by you” (depending on SDK configuration) following auto close.
 3. **Auto close process frequency:** Inactive conversations should be automatically closed up to 25 minutes after their inactivity threshold was reached.
    For example:
    * Configured inactivity threshold is 2 hours.